cecid/hermes-docs/docs/source/web_service_usage_guide.rst

 partnership-xml
 ^^^^^^^^^^^^^^^

 Sample content of the partnership-xml files are shown below.
-For more details, please refer to the articles ebMS Partnership and AS2 Partnership.
+For more details, please refer to the articles :doc:`ebms_partnership` and :doc:`as2_partnership`.

-Sample EbMS Partnership
+Sample ebMS partnership
+"""""""""""""""""""""""

 .. image:: /_static/images/web_service/ebms-partnership-xml.png

-Sample AS2 Partnership
+Sample AS2 partnership
+""""""""""""""""""""""

 .. image:: /_static/images/web_service/as2-partnership-xml.png